PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/05-Classes.md

 -   At any time during program execution, at least three scopes are in effect.
 From the innermost scope to the outermost, these are:

-    1. The scope of any embedded function (a function embedded in an enclosing function).
+    1. The innermost scope is that of any embedded function (a function embedded in an enclosing function).
 When Python is trying to resolve a reference, this innermost scope of local names is searched first.

-    2. The scopes of enclosing functions, containing non-local, but also non-global names.
+    2. The scopes of enclosing functions, containing non-local, but also non-global names is the second-most inner scope.
 When resolving references, this scope is searched second.

     3. The next to last scope (the *middle,* or *global scope*)